charlottelotte2021/OneTheater_app/README.md

 # OneTheater_App

-The app is deployed in Heroku
+The app is deployed on Heroku
 https://onetheater.herokuapp.com/

 ## What is it?